The Super Bowl happens every year at the end of February and it’s one of the most-watched television events of the year.

 5) Halftime Show Rocks

 Katy Perry performed the highest-rated halftime show to date in 2015.
 A then-record 118.5 million viewers tuned in for her live broadcast.
-Meanwhile, the most-viewed show on YouTube was the critically acclaimed performance of Jennifer Lopez and Shakira who proudly celebrated the Latinx culture while tackling issues on the border crisis.
+Meanwhile, the most-viewed show on YouTube was the performance of Jennifer Lopez and Shakira.
+They proudly celebrated the Latinx culture while tackling issues on the border crisis.

 6) Finding an Affordable Way to Attend is Harder Than Ever